Azure/azure-iot-sdk-csharp/iothub/device/samples/convention-based-samples/readme.md

 ```

 ## Terms used:
-Telemetry, commands, proprties and components can all be defined in the contents section of the main interface of a DTDL v2 model.
+Telemetry, commands, properties and components can all be defined in the contents section of the main interface of a DTDL v2 model.
 Components enable interfaces to be composed of other interfaces.

 In DTDL v2, a component cannot contain another component.
 The maximum depth of components is 1.

-- Top-level telemetry/ commands/ preoperties
+- Top-level telemetry/ commands/ properties
   - These refer to the telemetry, commands and properties that are defined directly in the contents section of the main interface of a DTDL v2 model.
 In case of a model with no components, the main interface refers to the default component.
   - When working with this category of telemetry, commands and properties, you do not need to specify any component name.
 - Component-level telemetry/ commands/ properties